ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

   - response body:
     - `id`: string (the ID of the created work package)
-    - `token`: string (encrypted work and base64 encoded package access token) *TODO:* The response body could also contain info about the expiration of the token.
+    - `token`: string (encrypted work and base64 encoded package access token)

+*Possible extension (not in this epic)*: The response body could also contain info about the expiration of the token.

 Used by the GHGA connector to retrieve work packages and create work order tokens: